tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

 Explain that while PCA can be very useful in speeding up algorithms by reducing dimensionality, modern machine-learning algorithms can also take advantage of powerful computing resources in the cloud.

-Open the lesson slides, move to the Welcome to the Cloud, and Amazon Web Services section and introduce the concept of the cloud by asking students to share what they think the cloud is.
+Open the lesson slides, move to the "Welcome to the Cloud and Amazon Web Services" section and introduce the concept of the cloud by asking students to share what they think the cloud is.

 Collect two or three answers and emphasize the following points: